The Service Desk Handbook of Sanjay Nair

 Episode 51 of Ticket Volume

-The discussion went on the challenges and importance of service mapping and change management.
-Organizations are getting closer to having systems map their dependencies, which can be leveraged for service mapping initiatives.
-While service mapping exercises can be difficult and require experts, they offer significant benefits once completed.
-And for that, change management is critical and requires proper risk assessment, documentation, and controls to avoid trouble.
+Thankfully, organizations are getting closer to having systems map their dependencies, which can be leveraged for service mapping initiatives.
+And while these exercises can be difficult, they offer significant benefits once completed.

 Bottom line

 This is just a summary of Ticket Volume's episode featuring Sanjay Nair.
 It’s a conversation you don't want to miss if you're passionate about creating a culture of excellence, establishing a solid structure, and leveraging certifications to take your ITSM products to new heights.
-Be sure to listen to the full discussion with Matt Beran to learn more about the service desk handbook.
+Be sure to listen to the full discussion with Matt Beran to learn more about The Service Desk Handbook.

 You can find the full episode on popular platforms like Apple Podcasts, Spotify, YouTube, or any other podcast platform you prefer.
 Remember to subscribe if you're interested in joining the monthly live recordings!